-This past year a contractor asked me if I could assist his organization in pulling together a presentation they were invited to make to a small financial institution that had multiple locations.
+A contractor asked me if I could assist his organization in pulling together a presentation they were invited to make to a small financial institution that had multiple locations.
 A committee for this group was charged with interviewing five contractors, awarding the winner a contract to remodel 15 small branch locations.

 I asked the contractor to pull together his team and to present to me what they normally present.
 They made what I would call a traditional presentation, including the traditional bullet points presented by most contractors.
 The points included: